Citi is an advertising partner.

 Recommended credit score

-You’ll need good to excellent credit (670 through 850) to qualify for this card, as well.
+As with the Citi Rewards+ card, you’ll need good to excellent credit (670 through 850) to qualify for this card.

 The bottom line

 Citi is an issuer that has pioneered some great offers in the credit card rewards space.
-So far, the Citi Double Cash Card has been a hit due to its high rate of unlimited cash back.
+In particular, the Citi Double Cash Card is a perennial hit due to its high rate of unlimited cash back.

-As always, don’t forget to consider other options from our list of the best rewards credit cards for 2023 in case another card piques your interest.
+As always, consider other options from our list of the best rewards credit cards for 2023 in case another card piques your interest.